Jazzy M

 Michael Schiniou, known professionally by his stage name Jazzy M, is a British DJ and record producer.
-He was highly influential role in introducing house music to Britain in the 1980s and has been described as the Godfather of UK House (a nickname given to him by fellow DJ Grooverider).
+He was influential in introducing house music to Britain in the 1980s, and has been described as the Godfather of UK House (a nickname given to him by fellow DJ Grooverider).

 Schiniou has also released music and performed under the pseudonyms Klubzone 1, Sao Paulo, Dub Nation, Zoogie, Erotic World, J+M Connection, RipJazz, Bernard and Phillip, JZJ, and Bushbaby.